a-schaefers/grokEmacs/README.md

 ## Binds

 The project aims to keep opinionated (or commonly customized) binds limited to grok.el for easy customization.
-M-x `grok-show-binds` will show what those are.

 Binds are basically defaults, you get Emacs’ vanilla keybindings, which is already first-class, plus a couple helpers: